sokbae/replication-JunLee-JBES/README.md

 - Note that the dataset used in Carvalho and Soares (2016) cannot be shared publicly for the privacy of individuals that participated in the study.
 Hence, "gangs_cleaned.dta" is not provided in this repo.
 To run the code without error, the data file needs to be located under the subdirectory "R_code/data".

 - All the numerical results can be obtained by running `run_all.R`.
+Before running it, create the subdirectory "R_code/results".
 Once it is run, the results are saved under the subdirectory "R_code/results".
 To avoid the error message, two R files that use "gangs_cleaned.dta" are commented out.

 ## Reference